leductoan3082004/thesis/RUN_INSTRUCTIONS.md

 ## Configuration

+Node configs live under `config/nodes/` and are generated automatically from `config/node.config.template.json` every time you run `scripts/run_docker_with_nodes.py`.
+Update the template to change defaults before launching, or tweak individual node files after generation if specific overrides are needed.
+The helper rotates IPFS endpoints and blockchain identities (`trainer-node-XXX`) automatically so you only need to supply the template once, and it reads the target fleet size from `number_of_nodes` in `config/system-config.json` whenever `--nodes` is omitted.

 ### Dataset Partitioning (Dirichlet)
 - `alpha=0.5`: Moderate non-IID (realistic federated setting)
 - Lower alpha = more non-IID, higher alpha = more IID